-FOREIGN OFFICE, August 10, 1887.
+Foreign Office, August 10, 1887.

-SIR: I have to inform you that a telegram has been received from the commanderin-chief of Her Majesty's naval forces in the Pacific, dated Victoria, British Columbia, on the 7th instant, from which it appears that an American revenue vessel had seized three more British Columbian sealing schooners when a long distance from land, and that they had been taken to Sitka.
+SIR: I have to inform you that a telegram has been received from the commander-in-chief of Her Majesty's naval forces in the Pacific, dated Victoria, British Columbia, on the 7th instant, from which it appears that an American revenue vessel had seized three more British Columbian sealing schooners when a long distance from land, and that they had been taken to Sitka.
 He further stated that several other vessels in sight from Sitka were being towed in.
-It will be within your recollection that in the correspondence which has recently

-It will be within your recollection that in the correspondence which has recently taken place in regard to the previous seizures of three British vessels by the United States revenue cruiser Corwin, Mr. Bayard stated in a note dated the 3d February (a copy of which accompanied your dispatch No. 34 of the following day), that " without conclusion at this time of day of any questions which may be found to be involved in these cases of seizure, orders have been issued by the President's direction for the discontinuance of all pending proceedings, the discharge of the vessels referred to, and the release of all persons under arrest in connection therewith."
+It will be within your recollection that in the correspondence which has recently conclusion at this time of day of any questions which may be found to be involved in these cases of seizure, orders have been issued by the President's direction for the discontinuance of all pending proceedings, the discharge of the vessels referred to, and the release of all persons under arrest in connection therewith."